2011 Indian anti-corruption movement: Aftermath

-After failing to press the Indian government to pass The Lokpal Bill, 2011, Team Anna was split on the issue of formation of political party.
+After failing to press the Indian government to pass The Lokpal Bill, 2011, Team Anna was split on the issue of the formation of a political party.
 Anna Hazare and some others did not want to enter mainstream politics while Arvind Kejriwal led the campaigning group India Against Corruption, and later formed the Aam Aadmi Party (AAP) on 26 November 2012.
 The party made its electoral debut in the December 2013 Delhi legislative assembly election.
-It emerged as the second-largest party, winning 28 of the 70 seats. and went on to form a minority government with conditional support from the Indian National Congress.
+It emerged as the second-largest party, winning 28 of the 70 seats, and went on to form a minority government with conditional support from the Indian National Congress.
 The AAP failed to pass a Jan Lokpal Bill in the Delhi assembly and resigned from the government after 49 days.
-The President's rule was imposed in the state for a year.
+President's rule was imposed in the state for a year.

 The Parliament of India enacted The Lokpal and Lokayuktas Act, 2013 few days after the Delhi election in December 2013.